Seattle SuperSonics: Future arena talks

+Potential revival

 Arena renovations

 Over most of the franchise's history, Seattle played its home games at KeyArena.

 While talks about building a new arena were underway, so were talks with another group of investors—including Tim Leiweke, co-founder of the Oak View Group—who wanted to renovate KeyArena, the SuperSonics' former home venue.
 On December 4, 2017, one day after the deal with Chris Hansen expired, Seattle City Council voted 7–1 to approve the renovation of KeyArena.
 The renovation was considered to mainly focus on fitting out the Seattle Kraken for the National Hockey League (NHL), although interest for the revival of the SuperSonics remained a possibility with the renovated arena.
 Hansen and his fellow investors felt having a future arena should be considered as a back-up plan for the future of the SuperSonics, they would support the renovation by Oak View Group if the plan to acquire an NBA team was successful.
 Renovations of KeyArena, which was renamed Climate Pledge Arena, began in 2018 and were completed by the beginning of the 2021–22 NBA and NHL seasons.
 Since the renovations, the NBA has hosted a preseason game known as the "Rain City Showcase" starting in 2022.

+Future expansion

+On September 17, 2024, in the midst of rumors of Seattle getting an NBA expansion team, ESPN reported that "if a team were to return to Seattle, the Thunder would cede the Seattle history back to the SuperSonics."

+On December 18, 2025, NBA commissioner Adam Silver said that a decision would be made in 2026 on whether to proceed with expansion with Seattle being one of the markets to be considered.

+During their meetings on March 24 and 25, 2026, the league's Board of Governors unanimously voted to explore adding an expansion team in Seattle and Las Vegas, which has paved the path for the possible revival of the SuperSonics.